Need help finding a loan?

 Table of Contents

-MicroVentures describes their services thusly:
+MicroVentures describes its services thusly:

 MicroVentures is an investment platform that helps startups and small businesses raise capital online.
 We currently raise capital through Regulation D Rule 506 and Regulation Crowdfunding.